ethantanen/digital-concierge-with-facial-recognition/pi/readme.md

 to run facial recognition with a latency of 4 seconds.
 If you have included image files for people to be recognized you can encode them and their names will print out if they have been recognized

+Dependencies.
+Both programs need opencv, and imutils installed.
+While the recognition program needs to have face_recognition and image installed as well